 2.2 LCA and ISO Standards

-Based on literature review, it has been claimed that ISO 14040/44, that is the standard and guideline to perform LCA, has failed since it is being interpreted differently for same products [14].
+Based on literature review, it has been claimed that ISO 14040/44, that is the standard and guideline to perform LCA, has failed since it is being interpreted differently for same products [14, 19].
 For example, there are different Product Category Rules (PCRs) for the same product.
 The significance of PCRs is important since they are used to formulate and calculate EPD, generally and in construction industry.
 The usage of EPDs in construction is crucial since the EPDs are a detailed quantitative method to declare the environmental impact of producing and manufacturing of any product from start to cradle or gate.
 Therefore, the presence of these EPDs for different construction materials is of an essence to the movement toward sustainable development in the construction industry.
-For example, LEED specifies additional points to be granted for projects that are using products declared and verified with EPDs [14].
+For example, the certification of Leadership in Energy and Environmental Design (LEED) specifies additional points to be granted for projects that are using products declared and verified with EPDs [14, 20].

 2.3 LCA and Constrains